Brexblime/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-export PATH=$PATH:/action : to add action to the PATH and it will be automatically the last directory echo $PATH | tr ':' '\n' | wc -l : to count the numbrer of directories in a path printenv : to display environment variables (Global variables) set : to list all local variables
+export PATH=$PATH:/action : to add action to the PATH and it will be automatically the last directory echo $PATH | tr ':' '\n' | wc -l : to count the numbrer of directories in a path printenv : to display environment variables (Global variables) BEST="School" : to creat a local variable names BEST with the value School